fqantonio/GoingInductive/README.md

 # CONCLUSION

-The conclusions presented here focus more on the more reliable and stable sample: junior sample of school 1.
-So, **Overall**, as a teacher of science and tech, you should (or at least think about it) move to implement the inductive strategy as your methodology for learning because it improves the **Learning Transfer**, **academic results** with a huge impact on **lab practice**, except for the **Social Skills** [^readme-4].
+The conclusions presented here focus more on the less reliable and stable sample: all sample from both schools with school effect included.
+So, **Overall**, as a teacher of science and tech, you should (or at least think about it) move to implement the inductive strategy as your methodology for learning because it improves the **Learning Transfer**, **academic results** with a huge impact on **lab practice**, except for the **Social Skills** [^readme-4] and RANK 1 students.

 However, there are **risks and concerns** to be accommodated during the process, namely:
-1. for the student less adapted to the school system;
+1. for the student less adapted (RANK 1) to the school system;
 2. the classroom management referring to students behavior (see discussion);
 3. in the **learning transfer** process the gains are more modest;
 4. males gain less with this change.

 [^readme-4]: Is there an underlying behavioral underlying effect?

-**Bottom line**, if you don't want to take the risks, change conditional to have a student group more adapted to school or if you want to increase the lab practices skills.
+**Bottom line**, if you don't want to take the risks, change conditional to have a student group more adapted to school or if you want to increase the lab practices skills in some subject or school context.

-Futhermore, this work shows is that there is a slight advantage of using 4C/ID eLearning setting compare to Direct Instruction.
-In fact, there is a huge advantage of 4C/ID in Lab Practice in spite of the negative impact in Social Skills.
-It also shows that the students that are less adapted to school don't improve much unless for the Lab Practice.
-So, compare with a instructional design with 200 years of reliability is something to higlight.
+Futhermore, we've to considerer that the comparison is to an well developed and researched  instructional design over more then 200 years.
+Any sligth improve is strong.
+Another thing that has to be acknowledge by the **stakeholders** is the fact that this change is overwhelming for a teacher alone: there is a crucial need to a commited team work.
+Also, one methodology is not a panacea for all of the learning process, there is a need of stimulating research and knowledge spread of the specific impacts of each strategy.

+Further research should include the why of the behavior declining over 2016 and develop the same research in other educational context national and international in order to confirm this findings.

 # DISCUSSION

-notes for discussion: - The conclusions meet the goals and answer th research question? - Did I implemented the methods correctly? - Is there an underlying effect for the behav variable? - Conclusions for the stakeholders in the learning process: teachers, Policy implications and school management. - blearning change: team work impressible - Reiterate results - world research corroboration ; Future research Tie loose hands: Clarify, robustness; after 2015 there is a crash in the student behavior skills.: need extra data; social skills: all, ranks, grades, and gender follow the same pattern? students behavior effect

-  ## NOTES and OBSERVATIONS
-  ## Policy implications
-  ## Future  arch
-  ## Tie loose hands together
-  # DOUBTS AND DISCUSSIONS
-  ########## doubts and discussions
-# 802!?!?!? - scale change
-#Kendall correlation test, sometimes because of the random sample it gives results of depency...
-#what to ? a for cycle and calcula probability of getting independency?
-#rank 1, kendall ties!?
+What strikes in a teacher practice are the doubts: did I implement the strategies correctly?
+Are this conclusions valuable?
+Are this statistical results robust, reliable and powerfull?

 # NOTES